 Ranking Every Game In The Legend Of Zelda Series

 The Legend of Zelda franchise is among the most revered in gaming.
 Year after year, generation after generation, Nintendo's crack team of developers release consistently great entries that are almost always Game of the Year contenders.
-With the latest entry in the series, Breath of the Wild, behind us, we decided it was time to re-examine our ranking of the Zelda games and figure out where the latest entry belongs.

 For the purpose of remaining focused on the core entries of The Legend of Zelda franchise, several spin-offs and obscure titles are omitted.
 Titles like Hyrule Warriors, Link's Crossbow Training, and the CD-i games are left off.
-Even with those missing, we still have nearly 20 games where Link battles the forces of evil to save Zelda, Hyrule, or whatever equivalent exists in that respective game.
+Even with those missing, we still have 20 games where Link battles the forces of evil to save Zelda, Hyrule, or whatever equivalent exists in that respective game.

 Despite the large number of releases over the course of more than three decades, the Zelda franchise has yet to strike out.
 Even the lowest ranked games on this list are worth playing.
 Because of this, the order of this list was highly contested from top to bottom.